May 18, 2012

 The O3 tube was only a little more than an inch above the top of the differential.
 The O3 tube bisects the rear bulkhead and forms the top of the tunnel opening.
 In a turn, the diff doesn't move up or down much, so not a big deal.
 In a single bump on one side, the diff only moves half the height of the bump, so one inch of clearance is good for a two inch bump.
 On one side.
 But what about a 2" bump on one side and a 1" bump on the other?
 Or a 3" bump?
 Or some other combination?
 Those would be rare of course.
 An inch of clearance would be okay 99% of the time.
 But not all the time.

-I agonized over this one.
+We agonized over this one.
 This was bad.
-I went through most of the seven stages of grief, getting alternately angry and sad, and trying to bargain a compromise, before finally resolving to do the right thing, which was to tear out the old bulkhead and the rear transmission tunnel rails, and rebuild it.
-It was not an easy decision, but I figured if we're going to spend two years and a couple of thousand hours building a car, we want to have a car that works all the time, not 99% of the time.
+We went through most of the seven stages of grief, getting alternately angry and sad, and trying to bargain a compromise, before finally accepting the inevitable and resolving to do the right thing, which was to tear out the old bulkhead and the rear transmission tunnel rails, and completely rebuild it.
+It was not an easy decision, but we figured if we're going to spend two or more years and a couple of thousand hours building a car, we want to end up with a car that works all the time, not 99% of the time.

 So we're done for now, but the frame is almost back together, and the new welds look a lot better than the old ones.
-As soon as we get the tunnel rails welded in, it'll be like it never happened.
-It only cost us about ten hours, so it's not even that much of a setback.
+As soon as we get the last two tunnel rails welded in, it'll be like it never happened.
+The whole disaster only ended up costing us about ten hours, so it's not even that much of a setback.
 Plus, we won't have to grind down the differential gusset, and as a bonus the new tunnel rails will meet up with the new outboard uprights, making it a lot easier to sheet the tunnel.
 So it's all good.
 Now I'm almost glad it happened.

 Our Build Log